Farheen and Her Family's 7-Day Kashmir Trip with Thrillophilia

 Pahalgam came next, two nights at Hotel The Grand Salween, with a leisurely first day to let the family rest.
 The full sightseeing day covered Aru Valley, Betaab Valley and Chandanwari.
 These are the valleys where Bollywood discovered Kashmir, and for good reason.
 The Lidder River runs through all three, the deodar forests close in from both sides, and every turn opens onto something photographable.

 This was the leg where the family settled into the trip completely.
 By this point, the driver knew their pace, and the hotels had been consistently comfortable through six nights.
 Also, the support team had checked in over WhatsApp while ensuring they were not being intrusive.
+This respectful space and the careful trip flow monitoring ensured the family's comfort all through the trip, as later recounted by Farheen.

 The Houseboat Night Was the Right Way to Close

 Back in Srinagar on day six, the family checked into Lake Victoria Houseboats on Dal Lake.
 A shikara ride that evening took them across the lake at the slowest pace they had moved all week.
 The Hazratbal Shrine on the way had given them a quieter, more spiritual stop before the houseboat night.
-Sleeping on a houseboat on Dal Lake is one of those experiences that Kashmir is built around, and saving it for the last night meant the trip wound down rather than rushed to an end.